-Hear the entire session (performances + interview) below:
+Watch more performances by Radiation City on our YouTube page, and hear the entire session (performances + interview) below:

 To their credit, the new Animals in the Median (just out on Tender Loving Empire) showcases Radiation City as a growing entity, and a multi-faceted one at that.
 Sounding much more like the work of a full band (Patty King, Randy Bemrose and Matt Rafferty having long since joined founding duo Lizzie Ellison and Cameron Spies), the new collection finds songwriting and lead vocal duties shared on what is an often upbeat and summery listen.

 Radiation City hits the road for the end of May and all of June, returning to Portland for a hometown release show June 28th at the Wonder Ballroom.